Bracken

-Bracken (Pteridium) is a genus of large, coarse ferns in the family Dennstaedtiaceae.
-Ferns (Pteridophyta) are vascular plants that have alternating generations, large plants that produce spores and small plants that produce sex cells (eggs and sperm).
+Bracken (Pteridium) is a genus of large, cosmopolitan, coarse ferns in the family Dennstaedtiaceae.
+Ferns (Pteridophyta) are vascular plants that undergo alternation of generations, having both large plants (sporophytes) that produce spores and small plants (gametophytes) that produce sex cells (eggs and sperm) in its life cycle.
 Brackens are noted for their large, highly divided leaves.
-They are found on all continents except Antarctica and in all environments except deserts, though their typical habitat is moorland.
+They are found on all continents except Antarctica, though their typical habitat is moorland.
 The genus probably has the widest distribution of any fern in the world.

 The word bracken is of Old Norse origin, related to Swedish bräken and Danish bregne, both meaning fern.
 In the past, the genus was commonly treated as having only one species, Pteridium aquilinum, but the recent trend is to subdivide it into about ten species.

-Like other ferns, brackens do not have seeds or fruits, but the immature fronds, known as fiddleheads, are sometimes eaten, although some are thought to be carcinogenic.
+Like other ferns, brackens do not have seeds or fruit, but reproduce by spores.
+The immature fronds, known as fiddleheads, are sometimes eaten, although some are thought to be carcinogenic.

-Description and biology
+Description

+Bracken is one of the oldest ferns, with fossil records from the Eocene period 55 million years old having been found.
+The plant sends up large, triangular fronds from a wide-creeping underground rootstock, and may form dense thickets.
+This rootstock may travel a metre or more underground between fronds.
+The fronds may grow up to 2.5 m long or longer with support, but typically are in the range of 0.6–2 m high.
+In cold environments, bracken is deciduous and, as it requires well-drained soil, is generally found growing on the sides of hills.

+Fern spores are contained in structures found on the underside of the leaf called sori.
+The sori of bracken are located in a line next to the leaf-edge and are distinctly different from that in most other ferns, where the sori are circular and occur towards the center of the leaf.